Caltech-IPAC/nexsciTAP/docs/_sources/loading.rst.txt

 spatial indexing.
 Even if you have coordinates but no need to search spatially, you might as well not bother.

-For a small table, a spatial search could be done with just the (x,y,z) columns or even with just (RA,Dec) (or other coordinates).
-We haven't implemented this variant since once you start augmenting your table with these additional columns, you might as well go all the way.

 If you want to start with a table that doesn't have the spatial index column set, you are free to do so; just don't try to include CONTAINS() constraints in any queries.
 You can add the spatial capabilities later (though it will require reloading the tables).